heber-silva/CKA-Obsidian-Vault/Installation/Installation & Configuration.md

 #### Note:

 Only a few CNI plugins support Windows.
-More details and setup instructions can be found in [Adding Windows worker nodes](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/adding-windows-nodes/#network-config).
+More details and setup instructions can be found in [](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/adding-windows-nodes/#network-config).

 You can install only one Pod network per cluster.